 The Altima is a great choice if you are looking for a midsize family sedan.
-If you are interested in or own an Altima, you are not alone.
-It is the bestselling vehicle in Nissan’s lineup, and is currently slightly ahead of the Honda Accord for second-place sales in that midsize category, with the Toyota Camry leading the pack.
+If you are interested in or already own an Altima, you are not alone.
+Fortunately, your car insurance prices won't run you dry.

 Altima owners need to find an insurance policy that features the best coverage to protect their ride.
 An independent agent will help you purchase a policy to fit your lifestyle and at the right price.

 What Kind of Insurance Do You Need for Your Nissan Altima?

 Determining what's the best coverage for you requires understanding which kind of insurance is required by state laws and which is optional.
 The following policies are mandated in most states:

 Bodily injury liability: This pays for medical bills and lost wages for passengers, pedestrians, or other drivers who are injured in an at-fault accident.

 Property damage liability: If you cause an accident that results in third-party damage to a vehicle, building, structure, or home, this repairs or replaces the property.

 It's possible that your state's required minimum liability insurance is not enough to protect you if you experience an incident.
 Make sure to speak with your independent insurance agent to understand how much liability insurance you need to be fully protected.